Budgeting Tips for Single Moms — Stretching One Income Across a Family

 Automation buys time.
 Set every fixed bill on autopay so it leaves the daily decision queue.
 Set every transfer (savings, emergency fund) on a recurring schedule so it happens without intervention.
 Once a week, spend 10 minutes scanning the working accounts to catch anything unusual.
 The remaining mental bandwidth goes to variable spending decisions where attention actually changes outcomes.

-This is essentially the standard pay yourself first approach, with the added emphasis that automation isn't optional for time-constrained households — it's the structural fix that lets the budget function without requiring willpower it doesn't have on a Tuesday at 9 PM.
+That's essentially the standard pay yourself first approach, with the added emphasis that automation isn't optional for time-constrained households — it's the structural fix that lets the budget function without requiring willpower it doesn't have on a Tuesday at 9 PM.

 Tip 7 — life insurance and a will become non-optional